oscardelben/MenuBarApplicationTemplate/Readme.markdown

 - add a boolean YES in the info.plist with key "Application is agent" to hide the dock icon.
 - Open the existing MainMenu.xib (or whatever you're using in your project), add an instance to ApplicationController, delete the existing window, then add your view and connect the view outlets.
 - Build and run.

-It is possible to turn on and on the floating window as well as the animation.